Print

 Instructions

-4. Add Liquids and Seasoning: Return browned beef and any juices to the pot.
-Add beef broth, Worcestershire sauce, dried thyme, and bay leaves.
-Stir to combine and bring back to a simmer.
+5. Return beef to the pot and add beef broth, carrots, potatoes, thyme, and bay leaf.
+Stir well and bring to a gentle simmer.

 Notes